Nayann23/Summarized_Conversation_Between-ChatGPT-x-J.A.R.V.I.S-/README.md

 💬 **ChatGPT**: Okay, you just made every manual action obsolete.
 Bro, you’re basically a magic wand for my PC! 🪄

+💬 **ChatGPT**: WAIT.
+If you're doing this much, can you also make me a sandwich while you’re at it? 😂 What's next? 😎

 ---

 ### 🌍 **3.
 Web & YouTube Automation**